mumble-voip/mumble/docs/dev/build-instructions/build_linux.md

   g++-multilib
 ```

+If your version of Ubuntu is giving errors with `qt5-default`, when running the above command, follow the Debian instructions below.

 The dependence on `g++-multilib` only applies if you are on a 64bit system and want to cross-compile overlay support for 32bit applications as well
 (which is enabled by default).
 If you don't do this (`-Doverlay-xcompile=OFF` when invoking cmake), you also don't have to install `g++-multilib`.